Netflix December 2019 new releases – new movies, TV shows and originals

 Ever since Game of Thrones drew to a close earlier in 2019, there’s been a lot of discussion as to what will be the next major fantasy drama – and Netflix hopes the answer to that question is The Witcher, which kicks off this month.

-Marriage Story, the second Netflix film from acclaimed writer/director Noah Baumbach also debuts on the platform this month, as does Michael Bay blockbuster 6 Underground and The Two Popes which stars Anthony Hopkins and Jonathan Pryce.
+Marriage Story, the second Netflix film from acclaimed writer/director Noah Baumbach also debuts on the platform in December, as does Michael Bay blockbuster 6 Underground and The Two Popes, which stars Anthony Hopkins and Jonathan Pryce.

-December also sees the second series of successful original shows You and Lost in Space and a slew of new Christmas content – including the third film in The Christmas Prince saga and a Christmas special with Jack Whitehall and his father.
+This month also sees the second series of successful original shows You and Lost in Space and a slew of new Christmas content – including the third film in The Christmas Prince saga and a festive special with Jack Whitehall and his father.

 Here’s the full list…

-10,000 B.C.
-An epic action-adventure film charting a prehistoric tribe of mammoth hunters.
+10,000 BC An epic action-adventure film charting a prehistoric tribe of mammoth hunters.
+Watch on Netflix

-A Private War Rosamund Pike stars as American war journalist Marie Colvin.
+A Private War Rosamund Pike stars as American war journalist Marie Colvin in this biopic from Oscar-nominated documentary film-maker Matthew Heineman.
+Watch on Netflix

-Dead Kids A Socially awkward teen and a group of misfits plan to abduct an arrogant rich kid.
+Dead Kids A socially awkward teen and a group of misfits plan to abduct an arrogant rich kid.
+Watch on Netflix

-Mid90s Jonah Hill makes his directorial debut with this coming of age skater film.
+Mid90s Jonah Hill makes his directorial debut with this coming-of-age skater film.
+Watch on Netflix

 Tuesday 3rd December

-Tiffany Hadish: Black Mitzvah The popular stand-up delivers laughs in her first Netflix special.
+Tiffany Haddish: Black Mitzvah The popular stand-up delivers laughs in her second Netflix special, this time exploring her Jewish roots.
+Watch on Netflix

 Wednesday 4th December